alphagov/design-system-team-docs/development/commit-messages.md

 - relevant guidance, third party documentation or blog posts that informed your decision
-- Trello cards, GitHub issues or other bug reports
+- GitHub issues or other bug reports

 Remember that this supporting information might not be accessible to everyone, and links can easily be broken, so make sure the important information is